SisyphusMD/archiver/README.md

     - Leave **File name prefix** and **Duration (seconds)** blank.
     - Select **Create New Key** at the bottom when ready.
     - Make note of your **keyID** and **applicationKey**.
 The Application Key will only be displayed once.

+  #### S3
+  - There are many different S3 providers, so no specific instructions can meaningfully be provided here.
+  - In general, you will need to obtain the following parameters:
+    - Bucket Name (unique)
+    - Endpoint (ex: s3.us-east-1.amazonaws.com or hel1.your-objectstorage.com)
+    - ID (S3 Access ID with read/write access to the bucket)
+    - Secret (S3 Secret Key with read/write access to the bucket)
 </details>

 <details>